Configure NGINX

 The port that you used in the previous version of Intrexx will be shown here.
 You can leave this port as it is.

-Note: Port 1337 is predefined here for a new installation.
+Please note: The port 1337 is predefined for a new installation.

 Base URL of the portal